Judit3/shoes/README.md

 The only error that appears is "E501 line too long" for print or input statements as well as for comments within the code, not affecting the performance of the program.

-The program was tested in the local terminal and the Code Institute Heroku terminal.
+The program was tested in the local terminal and the CodeInstitute Heroku terminal.

 ### Manual testing